 PE is taught at Barwic Parade as an area of learning in its own right as well as integrated where possible with other curriculum areas.
 Every class across the school are undertaking two hours of PE per week, one outdoor session and one indoor session (EYFS one lesson per week).
 Each class completes one Real PE lesson per week and the other lesson is based on developing team games, focusing on attacking and defending within Key Stage 1 and moving onto more competitive games within Key Stage 2 (football, hockey etc.).

 Opportunities for children to compete in sport are organised throughout the year which help build character and embed values such as fairness and respect.
-Children across the school, especially in Key Stage Two, will be given the opportunity to take part in internal and external competitions.
+Children across the school, especially in Key Stage Two, are given the opportunity to take part in internal and external competitions.

 The School Games Mark

 The School Games Mark rewards schools for their commitment to the development of competition across their school and into the community.
-Barwic Parade were awarded the Silver award in summer 2016 for our commitment to providing competitive sport across the school and are currently applying for our most recent School Games Mark for 2022.
+Barwic Parade were awarded the Silver award in summer 2019 for our commitment to providing competitive sport across the school and are currently applying for our most recent School Games Mark for 2022.